Video Game Review: Middle-earth: Shadow of War

 Like many action-heavy titles, it falls victim to lots of repetition with its pre-canned kills and counters, though it’d be difficult not to have that happen with so many encounters.
 The game’s five zones are diverse and well imagined.
 Music, sound effects and voice acting are all strong with the principles delivering enough emotion to push the story along.

 Following the events of the original, Shadow of War sees Talion, still bound to the spirit of the elf Celebrimbor, travel to Mount Doom to forge a new Ring of Power without Sauron‘s influence to dominate the ring.
 Celebrimbor is captured by Shelob, however, and held for ransom, forcing Talion to trade the newly created ring for the elf’s freedom.

 Shelob offers to help in your fight against Sauron, allowing you glimpses into the future and guiding you to Minas Ithil, the last Gondorian city in Mordor and one currently under siege by the Dark Lord’s forces.
 Talion and Celebrimbor disagree on how to handle the threat — the ranger wants to help defend the city while the elf believes the city lost and that locating a hidden seeing stone should take precedent — and that creates tension between them.

 It’s these interactions that allow Shadow of War to zoom past the original by introducing elements of diversity and unpredictability into the game.
 One captain might be vulnerable to assassination while another can’t be harmed with arrows.
-They’ll also do things like rally when defeat seems assured to suddenly press an attack or reappear after you thought them killed to ambush you.
+They’ll also do things like rally to suddenly press an attack when defeat seems assured or reappear to ambush you after you thought them killed.

 Middle-earth: Shadow of War does what a good sequel should, it keeps what made the original fun while also adding and improving on its feature list to create a return trip well worth taking.